 TRANSITION - WHO - HOW

 Making the transition from strict traditional rigours to present-day accepted theatre norms is an acquired skill.
 It was always so.
 In the 1780’s Carlo Goldoni lost his job as a playwright with La Comedie des Italien in Paris, because his written texts could not be adapted to the improvisational, traditional style of his co-nationals’ company.
 Shakespeare (1600) had no such qualms.
 He freely borrowed from Commedia its cross-dressing motif, and adapted it for Viola in Twelfth Night and for Portia in Merchant of Venice.
 His Shylock immortalized the Pantalone Magnifico ‘maschera’.
 The use of twins, taken from Plautus’s I Menaechmi (184 BC) was flagrantly exploited in A Comedy of Errors.
 Mistaken identity, a staple of Commedia, was always a Shakespeare forte, as we see in a Midsummer Night’s Dream, itself eventually choreographed as a ballet by Balanchine.
-Today violin virtuosos often include Tchaikovsky’s sonata, Arlecchino, in their recordings.
+Today violin virtuosos often include Prokofiev’s sonata, Arlecchino, in their recordings.